CatalysmsServerManager/docs/docs/en/CPM/console-commands.md

- cpm-playerchatcolor playerchatcolor pcc => Change default player chat color. cpm-playsound playsound => Play an ingame sound on any server/player position. cpm-protectplayer protectplayer protect => Set protective bubble on player. cpm-release release => Release a player from jail. cpm-remitem remitem => remove items from SecureLoot below the given entity cpm-removelandprotection2 removelandprotection2 rlp2 => removes the association of a land protection block without players needing to be near cpm-resetregionsnow resetregionsnow => Execute shutdown immediately and reset marked regions. cpm-resetrwgprefabs resetrwgprefabs rrp => Reset all RWG prefabs. cpm-resetunclaimedregionsnow resetunclaimedregionsnow => Execute shutdown immediately and reset ALL regions except the ones that have LCB/Adv.
-Claim on. cpm-rpd rpd resetplayerdata => Reset a player cpm-rt rt repairtrees => Repair indestructable trees (only with damageindicator) cpm-say2 say2 => Sends a message to all connected clients with specific sender cpm-sayadmin sayadmin => Send a PM to all players meeting the minimum receipients permisson level cpm-sayplayer2 sayplayer2 pm2 => send a message to a single player with a specific sender name cpm-scn scn serverchatname => Set server chatname globally cpm-sdc sdc setdeathcount => Set a player's deathcount. cpm-setbundosize setbundosize => Set the size of history on bundo cpm-setplayerstatus setplayerstatus sps => Set a value on players attributes (zombiekill, playerkill) cpm-showinventory2 showinventory2 si2 => list inventory of a given player cpm-shutdownba shutdownba => Timed shutdown with bloodmoon awareness. cpm-sleepers sleepers => Remove sleepervolumes from world
+ cpm-playerchatcolor playerchatcolor pcc => Change default player chat color. cpm-playsound playsound => Play an ingame sound on any server/player position. cpm-protectplayer protectplayer protect => Set protective bubble on player. cpm-red red removeexpdeficit => Remove a player's ExpDeficit. cpm-release release => Release a player from jail. cpm-remitem remitem => remove items from SecureLoot below the given entity cpm-removelandprotection2 removelandprotection2 rlp2 => removes the association of a land protection block without players needing to be near cpm-resetchunks resetchunks => Reset chunks to RWG default. cpm-resetregionsnow resetregionsnow => Execute shutdown immediately and reset marked regions. cpm-resetrwgprefabs resetrwgprefabs rrp => Reset all RWG prefabs. cpm-resetunclaimedregionsnow resetunclaimedregionsnow => Execute shutdown immediately and reset ALL regions except the ones that have LCB/Adv.
+Claim on. cpm-rl rl resetlevel => Reset a player's level. cpm-rpd rpd resetplayerdata => Reset a player cpm-rs rs resetskillpoints => Reset a player's skillpoints. cpm-rt rt repairtrees => Repair indestructable trees (only with damageindicator) cpm-rvr rvr removevendingrental => Remove a player's vendingmachine rental status cpm-say2 say2 => Sends a message to all connected clients with specific sender cpm-sayadmin sayadmin => Send a PM to all players meeting the minimum receipients permisson level cpm-sayplayer2 sayplayer2 pm2 => send a message to a single player with a specific sender name cpm-scn scn serverchatname => Set server chatname globally cpm-sdc sdc setdeathcount => Set a player's deathcount. cpm-setbundosize setbundosize => Set the size of history on bundo cpm-setplayerstatus setplayerstatus sps => Change players attributes (zombiekills, playerkills) cpm-showinventory2 showinventory2 si2 => list inventory of a given player cpm-shutdownba shutdownba => Timed shutdown with bloodmoon awareness. cpm-sleepers sleepers => Remove sleepervolumes from world